ivanIStereotekk/ivanIStereotekk/README.md

 ##### Most interesting repos:

 current_project: https://github.com/ivanIStereotekk/veles-web_app/tree/main
 Basic user accsess and management - Just small part of huge web application which should cover in the future all business needs about construction topic.
 I still working  with this app but it's gonna happen that i'll hide it soon.
-Still in development)
+Maybe...